We may earn money or products from the companies mentioned in this post.

 - In a bowl, add the vegan butter and whip with an electric mixer or vigorously by hand until creamy.
 Add the vanilla and mix well.

 - Add the powdered sugar one cup at a time, mixing well in between.
-Add the plant milk and give it a final mix and set aside.
+Add the plant milk only as needed and give it a final mix and set aside.

 - Once your cake is fully cooled, remove from pan and place one cake on a plate.
 Add a layer of frosting on top, evenly spread out.
 Add the second cake followed by a thin layer of frosting on top and around the edges.